xfdingustc/cwac-camera/README.markdown

 While `SimpleCameraHost` has a trivial `onCameraFail()` implementation (just logging to LogCat), you are strongly encouraged to override this and inform your users of the problem.

+### Fixing Up Images...
+And Your Heap

+There are a few fixups that the library performs on your images, to provide consistent output.
+The biggest one is to rotate the image to the proper orientation, rather than rely on EXIF headers, as not all image viewers use those headers.

+The problem is that these fixups take a lot of heap space.
+By default, the library will always try to perform these fixups, and for a high-resolution image on a low-memory device, an `OutOfMemoryError` may result.

+You have two means of managing this, and you are welcome to apply one or both of them:

+1. You can add `android:largeHeap="true"` to the `<application>` element of your manifest.
+On API Level 11+ devices, you will get more heap space, making it more likely that the fixup will succeed.
+However, this will hurt the user, in that your app will tend to kick other apps out of memory more quickly, which the user may not appreciate.

+2. Your `CameraHost` can return a value between `0.0f` and `1.0f` from `maxPictureCleanupHeapUsage()`.
+The default implementation on `SimpleCameraHost` returns `1.0f`, which says "the `byte[]` of image data from the camera can be as big as our heap limit, and we should still try to do the cleanup work".
+A value of `0.0f` would indicate that the cleanup work should never be done, and the images will be saved in their natural state.
+A value in between represents a portion of the heap space; if the `byte[]` is that size or smaller, go ahead and try to do the fixups.
+Note that this determination is made on the compressed JPEG `byte[]` length, not the size of the decoded `Bitmap`, and the JPEG may be compressed ~90% compared to its uncompressed size.

 Advanced Configuration
 ----------------------